Point Performance Team

 Dr. Chris Ricardo graduated with a BS in Kinesiology from the University of Maryland and went on to compete his Doctorate of Physical Therapy at George Washington University.
 Chris has spent his career working in outpatient orthopedics with a focus on post-operative and overuse injury rehabilitation.
 He enjoys treating a wide range of orthopedic conditions and his passion is treating athletes ranging from high school superstars to weekend warriors.

 Chris incorporates both manual therapy and functional movement and exercise into his treatments.
-He is a Certified Strength and Conditioning Specialist (CSCS) and has further studied Selective Functional Movement Assessment (SFMA).
-This year Chris is pursuing his OCS (Orthopedic Clinical Specialist) and Dry Needling certifications to allow him to better serve his patients.
+He is a Board Certified Clinical Specialist in Orthopedic Physical Therapy (OCS).
+He is also a Certified Strength and Conditioning Specialist (CSCS) and has further studied Selective Functional Movement Assessment (SFMA).
+In addition, Chris is Dry Needling Certified to further allow him to better serve his patients.

-Chris is an active member of the APTA sports and physical therapy chapter and is an APTA credentialed clinical instructor.
-In his free time he enjoys an active lifestyle, traveling, and running.
+Chris is an active member of the APTA District of Columbia and Sports Physical Therapy Chapters and is an APTA credentialed clinical instructor.
+In his free time he enjoys an active lifestyle, traveling, eating, and running.

 Danny graduated from Messiah College in Mechanicsburg, PA, with a Bachelor of Science in Applied Health Science with a concentration in Exercise Science.
 Seeking to further his education, he took on an intensive internship with Indianapolis Fitness And Sports Training (IFAST), working and learning under some of the best minds in the human performance industry.
 Danny has experience in working with a very broad scope of individuals, ranging from patients with special needs to collegiate and professional athletic level clientele.